Vegetarian Food in France in 2023 (What to eat, Vegan Tips, Survival Guide)

 Laduree, Paris

-Paris was a foodie heaven for me.
+Paris was a foodie heaven for me and for great vegan food in France.
 Hopefully, I will get time to eat more delicious food next time I am in Paris.
 Also, check some of the food tours listed below.

 Vegetarian in France – Strasbourg